lukasknobel/lukasknobel.github.io/_news/8_MSc_graduation.md

 related_posts: false
 ---

-I completed the MSc Artificial Intelligence program at the University of Amsterdam.
+I graduated with distinction from the MSc Artificial Intelligence programme at the University of Amsterdam.